satelleyet/resgu/README.md

 7. Next enter the command to be executed.
 put somefile somewhere

-8. Select between 1 and 23 to choose the length of your timeout in seconds.
+8. Select between 1 and 23 to choose the length of your timeout in seconds (example is for 30 minutes).
 2

 9. Select between 1 and 7 to choose the amount of connections to be established simultaneously.